kaklise/WNTR/documentation/developers.rst

 Extensions
 ^^^^^^^^^^
 WNTR extensions are intended to house beta and self-contained functionality that adds to WNTR.
-Developers interested in contibuting to WNTR extensions should communicate with the core development team through https://github.com/USEPA/WNTR/issues prior to submitting a pull request.
+Developers interested in contributing to WNTR extensions should communicate with the core development team through https://github.com/USEPA/WNTR/issues prior to submitting a pull request.
 See :ref:`extensions` for a list of current WNTR extensions.